 By default Windows 7 waits for 12 seconds to kill all the running processes while shutting down Windows.
-By lowering this time period to 5 seconds or less we can make Windows 7 to shutdown faster.
+By lowering this time period to 5 seconds or less we can make Windows 7 to turn off quickly.

 Forcing Windows 7 shutdown faster without waiting for background programs to close